precice/openfoam-adapter/README.md

 The respective `Allclean` script cleans up.

-You may need to adjust the location of some libraries and headers in the `Allwmake` file.
+You may need to adjust the location of some libraries and headers in the beginning of the `Allwmake` file.
 The following dependencies are required:

 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) headers and shared library.
+Version 0.5.3 is known to be compatible.
+Install it from your Linux distribution's repositories or build it from source and set its location in the `Allwmake` file.
-* preCICE headers and library, as well as the dependencies described in its [Building wiki page](https://github.com/precice/precice/wiki/Building).
+* preCICE headers and library, as well as the dependencies described in its ["Building" wiki page](https://github.com/precice/precice/wiki/Building). [preCICE 1.0.0](https://github.com/precice/precice/releases/tag/v1.0.0) is known to be compatible (read below for more).
+* An OpenFOAM distribution.
+[OpenFOAM 5](https://openfoam.org/version/5-0/) is known to be compatible (read below for more).

 You may provide the `-DADAPTER_DEBUG_MODE` flag inside `PREP_FLAGS` to get additional debug messages.
 You may also change the target directory or specify the number of threads to use for the compilation.